 Concretely, here’s what KM might look like in action:

 The information is organized around a Centralized Knowledge Base.
-It is a user-friendly, searchable platform containing articles, FAQs, troubleshooting guides, and video tutorials on common customer issues and product functionalities.
+It is a user-friendly, searchable platform that includes articles, FAQs, troubleshooting guides, and video tutorials covering common customer issues and product features.
 Think of it as a company wiki designed explicitly for customer support.

 The Knowledge Base is updated in real-time.
 New product releases, policy changes, and bug fixes are promptly documented and integrated into the system, ensuring agents can always access the most up-to-date information.